plone/plone.restapi/README.md

 # Python / Plone Compatibility

-plone.restapi 10 requires Python 3 and works with Plone 6.2.
-This version stopped using `pkg_resources` for the `plone` namespace.
-It might be possible to use plone.restapi 10 with an older version of Plone, but if you install it as an editable package you have to use [horse-with-no-namespace](https://pypi.org/project/horse-with-no-namespace/).

-plone.restapi 9 requires Python 3 and works with Plone 5.2, Plone 6.1, and Plone 6.0.
+plone.restapi 10 requires Python 3 and works with Plone 6.2, 6.1, 6.0, and 5.2.

-plone.restapi 8 entered "maintenance" mode with the release of plone.restapi 9 (September 2023).
+plone.restapi 9 entered "maintenance" mode with the release of plone.restapi 10 (end of 2025).
 It is not planned to backport any features to this version and we highly recommend to upgrade to the latest version of plone.restapi.